Goldstein Lab

 • I buy lenses in bulk online instead of taking them from laser pointers as some people do.

 • For 8x10 inch microscopes, I cut 8x10 inch Optix sheets in thirds to make 8 inch x 3 1/3 inch stages.
+Optix 0.08 inch thick sheets are easy to break by scoring with a razor blade along a straight line and then bending really hard by hand (while wearing goggles) to snap them in two along the score line.

 Just before the workshop:

 • Before the workshop, we ask each participant to bring in at least 5 things to look at, including at least two things that are likely to be unique—things that no one else will probably bring.
 Some ideas: salt, cloth, small flowers, cloth band-aids, velcro, torn paper, feathers, sandpaper, money, lint, onion, and bugs, bugs, and more bugs!
 It's been great fun to see what people bring.
+Live bugs work fine too when they're inside clear zip-loc bags.

 • For each workshop, I set up a Dropbox File Request to invite participants to share images during the workshop.
-(I used to use file upload by email to Flickr.com, but Flickr discontinued file upload by email).

 Picture